 This is behavior only seen in captive primates, never in the wild.
 It seems to be linked to intelligence and highly developed speech centers.

 Join us.
 Join us.

-A reference to the famous line from the 1981 camp horror classic The Evil Dead.
+A famous line from the 1981 camp horror classic The Evil Dead.

 There goes Sheriff Lobo!

 The Misadventures of Sheriff Lobo was a 1979-1981 television series about a corrupt sheriff; it was a spinoff of B.J. and the Bear (see above note).
 It starred Claude Akins as Sheriff Elroy P. Lobo.